Atlas975/Notes/MachineLearning/FeatureEngineering/Machine_learning_features.md

 - Feature detection is the process of identifying where to extract features from as not all parts of a piece of data may have relevant information

 ## Feature quality
-- A high quality feature needs to have three main characteristics
-- **Repeatability**: should be reliably detectable in different instances eg different angles / luminance when it comes to images
+- **Repeatability**: should be reliably detectable in different instances eg angle / luminance in images
-- **Saliency**: should be usefully descriptive and distinctive eg an image feature should contribute towards accurate analysis and decision making
+- **Saliency**: should be usefully descriptive and distinctive, contribute towards decision making
+- **Compactness**: should obey memory constraints, also impacts feature matching speed in applications
+-
-- **Compactness**: impacts matching speed, limited / smaller features can be beneficial in terms of memory use and how quickly a feature is matched.
-Especially crucial in real-time applications
+- impacts matching speed, limited / smaller features can be beneficial in terms of memory use and how quickly a feature is matched.
+Crucial in real-time applications